UPPMAX/programming_formalisms/docs/sessions/assert/README.md

 for now, expects to take two DNA sequences.
 The `# TODO` is signalling clearly that this will be changed in the future.
-Use `assert` to specifify assumption on the input of a function `[Stroustrup, 1997][McConnell, 2004a]`.

-!!! note

-    [Specifify](https://www.urbandictionary.com/define.php?term=specifify): When you have to further define what you are talking about to further explain yourself.

 ## 2.3.
 Using assertions to check a function's return value